Why do you need Salesforce DevOps tools?

 Salesforce DevOps tools:

-Salesforce DevOps application allows you to accelerate deployments with minimum hurdles, which leads to a more qualified product in less time.
+The Salesforce DevOps process allows you to accelerate deployments with minimum hurdles, which leads to a more qualified product in less time.

 A well-thought Salesforce DevOps strategy gives you a competitive edge as you can push software out of the door faster, sell more effectively than other companies, and get more value from your inputs.